 Cameroon assumed control of the Bakassi peninsula in August 2008.
 While there have been no reported attacks by armed groups on Cameroonian military forces in the last five years, Cameroon's military authorities restrict access to the Bakassi Peninsula.
 U.S. official travelers must receive prior approval from Embassy authorities to travel to this area.
 U.S. employees are not permitted to make personal travel to the region.

-Armed robbery at sea and piracy in coastal areas remains a threat.
+Armed robbery at sea and piracy in coastal areas remain a threat.
 While mostly occurring at sea, criminal groups have also conducted armed raids against lucrative coastal targets including banks.
-Heightened security measures by the government begun in 2009 have reduced the number of attacks.
+Heightened security measures by the government began in 2009 and have reduced the number of attacks.
 If you are caught in such an attack, you should comply immediately with any demands made by the aggressors and avoid any action that could be interpreted as an attempt to escape.